codingMustache/codingMustache/README.md

 ## Joke of the Day

-The best time on a clock is 6:30--hands down.
+What do you call a careful wolf?
+Aware wolf.

 ## Daily Trivia

-In computing, what does MIDI stand for?
+Which one of these is not an official development name for a Ubuntu release?
- 1. Musical Interface of Digital Instruments
+ 1. Trusty Tahr
- 2. Musical Instrument Digital Interface
+ 2. Wily Werewolf
- 3. Modular Interface of Digital Instruments
+ 3. Utopic Unicorn
- 4. Musical Instrument Data Interface
+ 4. Mystic Mansion

 <details>
   <summary>Answer</summary>
-  Musical Instrument Digital Interface
+  Mystic Mansion
 </details>

 ## Home Server Up-Time

-Its been **11 days** since this server shutdown
+Its been **12 days** since this server shutdown